-Aim 2B.
-Establish the predictive validity of the craving reappraisal signature by determining the extent to which individual differences in neurobiological index change predict intervention outcomes.
+Aim 2.
+Establish the predictive and incremental validity of the craving reappraisal signature by determining the extent to which individual differences in neurobiological index change predict intervention outcomes.
 I hypothesize that individuals showing larger changes in pattern expression of the craving reappraisal signature will show greater changes in food valuation and eating behavior.
-Further, I will assess the incremental validity of the craving reappraisal signature and hypothesize that multivariate pattern expression will predict outcomes better than neural indices created using current gold standard subtractive methods.
+In testing this hypothesis, I will also assess the incremental validity of the reappraisal signature above and beyond the now-standard subtractive method.

-Training goals: Learn advanced longitudinal modeling techniques to assess intervention outcomes and individual differences in treatment efficacy.
+Training goals: Learn to design and evaluate a randomized control trial using functional neuroimaging.
+Gain further experience with advanced longitudinal modeling techniques to assess intervention outcomes and individual differences in treatment efficacy.